Data processing agreement

 - Position, department, work location, superior(s) for users;

-- Email messages analysed by users (including sender and recipient(s));
+- Email messages analyzed by users (including sender and recipient(s));

 - Personal service progress status and progress for users;